varigence/docs/varigence/docs/bimlflex/reference-documentation/settings/AzureCopyLogSettings.md

 # Log Settings

 The settings for the logging in the Copy Activity, when logging is enabled.
-Use "@@this" to automatically use the Linked Service associated with the PolyBase Landing connection.
+Use `@@this` to automatically use the Linked Service associated with the PolyBase Landing connection.

 Notes: